-- As appellate counsel, obtained a decision by the Connecticut Supreme Court (on certified question from the Second Circuit) that the statute of repose barred a claim against an insurer adjuster.
-The decision will be an important precedent for professionals and other defendants regarding the continuing course of conduct and related wrongful act doctrines.
+- Obtained a decision by the Connecticut Supreme Court (on certified question from the Second Circuit) that the statute of repose barred a claim against an insurance adjuster.
+The decision is an important precedent for professionals and other defendants regarding the continuing course of conduct and related wrongful act doctrines.
 Essex Ins.
 Co. v.
 William Kramer & Assocs., LLC, 205 A.3d 534 (Conn.
 2019).
 Rick’s oral argument can be heard here (October 16, 2018).

-- Represented insurer on appeal to the Delaware Supreme Court from a nearly $14 million judgment against the insurer in a case involving whether a comprehensive general liability policy provided coverage for hundreds of asbestos claims, obtaining decision reversing and directing that judgment be entered for the insurer.
+- Represented insurer on appeal to the Delaware Supreme Court from a $14 million judgment in a case involving whether a comprehensive general liability policy provided coverage for hundreds of asbestos claims, obtaining a decision reversing and directing that judgment be entered for the insurer.
 Travelers Indemnity Co. v.
 CNH Industrial America, LLC, 2018 WL 3434562 (Del.
 July 16, 2018).
 Rick’s oral argument can be viewed here (May 9, 2018).

 - Acted as lead counsel for Professor Alan Dershowitz in a highly-publicized defamation case in state court in Florida, which was resolved in April 2016 with the parties issuing a Joint Statement in which the opposing parties withdrew the allegations against Professor Dershowitz.